News for In The Branches is here.

-In The Branches is Portland guitarist/photographer Shane Cotee’s ambient music and audiovisual project.
-Based on live, improvised guitar loops, that are processed during the performance with hardware audio effects, and dramatic landscape visuals, the project has seen positive reactions from the ambient and “ambient guitar” community from Bandcamp to YouTube and Spotify.
+In The Branches is Portland guitarist/photographer Shane Cotee’s ambient music project.
+Most songs are based on live, improvised guitar loops, that are processed during the performance with hardware audio effects, and dramatic landscape visuals from Shane’s travels across the western USA (and Guatemala, and soon — Europe).

 In The Branches news & updates are here.
 Scroll down to hear all albums and EP’s.